Cambodia shelves first ASEAN meeting over attendance 'difficulties' - NewsBreak

 Brunei, Singapore, the Philippines, Malaysia and Indonesia had backed excluding the junta.

-Cambodia, however, is taking "different approaches", reut.rs/3K36kC4 its foreign minister, Prak Sokhonn, and said on Saturday, while denying that Hun Sen's visit was an endorsement of the Myanmar military.
+Cambodia, however, is taking "different approaches", its foreign minister, Prak Sokhonn, and said on Saturday, while denying that Hun Sen's visit was an endorsement of the Myanmar military. read more

 Prak Sokhonn was expecting to be appointed special ASEAN envoy to the Myanmar situation at the Siem Reap meeting.